Four Dead, 14 Missing After Fire Guts Spanish Apartment Block - UrduPoint

 Four Dead, 14 Missing After Fire Guts Spanish Apartment Block

+Fire crews on Friday picked through a still-smouldering 14-storey apartment block in Valencia, eastern Spain, a day after a blaze ripped through the building killing four people and leaving at least 14 missing

-Valencia, (APP - UrduPoint / Pakistan Point News - 23rd Feb, 2024) At least four people died in a huge fire that ripped through a 14-storey apartment block in Valencia, eastern Spain, and at least 14 were reported missing, with officials warning on Friday that the death toll could rise.
+Valencia, (APP - UrduPoint / Pakistan Point News - 23rd Feb, 2024) Fire crews on Friday picked through a still-smouldering 14-storey apartment block in Valencia, eastern Spain, a day after a blaze ripped through the building killing four people and leaving at least 14 missing.

 Experts said the building was covered with highly flammable cladding, which could account for the rapid spread of the blaze after it broke out on the fourth floor at around 5:30 pm (1630 GMT) on Thursday.

-Dramatic images showed clouds of black smoke as the flames consumed the high-rise building of 138 flats in the western Campanar district of the port city.
+Dramatic images showed clouds of black smoke as the flames consumed the high rise of 138 flats in the Campanar district of the Mediterranean port city.

 "Four people have died," Jorge Suarez Torres, deputy director of emergency services for the Valencia region, told reporters overnight.

-"As of now, we have 14 people who remain untraced," regional administrator Pilar Bernabe added on Friday, stressing that the number could change.
+"As of now, we have 14 people who remain untraced," regional administrator Pilar Bernabe said on Friday, noting that the number could change.

-Valencia mayor Maria Jose Catala had said between nine and 15 people were unaccounted for, based on information provided by police and neighbours, while a city hall source had said on Thursday that 19 people were unlocated.

-Fifteen people were treated for injuries of varying degrees, including a seven-year-old child and seven firemen.
+Fifteen people were treated for injuries of varying degrees, including a seven-year-old child and seven firemen, but their lives were not in danger.

-Six of the 15 were still in hospital on Friday but their lives were not in danger, regional governor Carlos Mazon said.

-Officials said 22 teams of firefighters had been called in to battle the blaze.
+Fire crews on Friday entered the blackened ruin of the residential block, which stood dark against the crisp blue sky, its windows blown out and its once-white facade charred with the residue of smoke and flames, an AFP reporter at the scene saw.

+Visiting the scene on Friday, Prime Minister Pedro Sanchez said the "priority now" is to search for the victims.

 Recent Stories